Types of Degrees Electromechanical Engineering Majors Are Getting

 |Fuel Cell Engineers||8.8%||$87,370|

-Electromechanical engineering majors often go into careers where salaries can range from $93,000 to $114,000.
+Average salaries range from $92,800 to $113,680 (25th to 75th percentile) for careers related to electromechanical engineering.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Electromechanical Engineering Major Jobs
+Amount of Education Required for Careers Related to Electromechanical Engineering

 Some careers associated with electromechanical engineering require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.